mwansich/astro-blog/src/blog/post-1.md

 ## What's next

 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space for more to come.

+## To-Do
+- [x] Tags and a tag index page
+- [x] Understand and implement Astros Image features
+- [x] Archive pages with pagination
+- [x] Search function to search the blog posts
+- [x] "Featured Posts" section on Homepage
+- [x] Add more components and improve styling
+- [x] More